hstoklosa/braindump/backend/snippets/nesting-rest-api-paths.md

-# Nesting paths in a REST API.
+# Nesting paths in a REST API

 ## Best Practices